"Who we are as African-Americans, as black folks in the diaspora, our cultural destiny, has been shaped by both the enslaved and the free."

 We are asking you to join our endeavors.
 Please consider helping us:

-- to bring nationally and internationally renowned speakers to campus by helping to fund the fees and travel costs this requires.
+- Bring nationally and internationally renowned speakers to campus by helping to fund the fees and travel costs this requires.

 The Center for Africana Studies serves as a primary scholarly resource for OSU students, faculty, and staff who are seeking to gain knowledge and information related to Africa and its Diaspora.
 It also offers a space of connection for students, and faculty, and community members to come together in spaces of learning, reciprocity, and care.
 Help us reach our goals by investing in the Center for Africana Studies.